jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencepairedsamplesttest.md

 #### Equivalence Bounds
 - The first column contains the two variables for which the difference is calculated.
-- The second column contains the information if the equivalence bounds are expressed in standardized mean differences (Cohen's d) or in raw units.
+- Statistic: The second column contains the information if the equivalence bounds are expressed in standardized mean differences (Cohen's d) or in raw units.
-- Low: low equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw
+- Low: Low equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw.
-- High: high equivalence bound equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw
+- High: High equivalence bound equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw.
-- 90% Confidence Interval for Mean difference/location parameter: The confidence interval for the mean difference/location parameter of the difference scores.
+- 100-(2*alpha)% Confidence Interval for Mean difference/location parameter: The confidence interval for the mean difference/location parameter of the difference scores.
   - Lower: The lower bound of the confidence interval.
   - Upper: The upper bound of the confidence interval.